-Ten months after my daughter was born, my husband and I (perhaps crazily) decided we’d “try” to have another child.
+Ten months after my first child was born, my husband and I (perhaps crazily) decided we’d “try” to have another child.
 My brother and I are about a year and a half apart (one year, five months, and fourteen days to be exact – he says I figured that out one day but I know that he did) and for some reason I thought that was a good thing to aim for.

 What do they say, “people make plans and God laughs”?
 My plans were to have two children close in age, and then, maybe, even have a third.
 My plans didn’t count.
 The universe had other plans.